-Schenck, Price, Smith & King’s Estate and Trust Litigation team offers a full range of legal services pertaining to fiduciary and probate litigation.
-We represent both individual and corporate fiduciaries and beneficiaries in disputes regarding estates, trusts, powers of attorney, and guardianships, including disagreements concerning the investment, management and distribution of assets.
+Schenck Price’s Estate and Trust Litigation team offers a full range of legal services pertaining to fiduciary and probate litigation.
+We represent both individual and corporate fiduciaries and beneficiaries in disputes regarding estates, trusts, powers of attorney and guardianships, including disagreements concerning the investment, management and distribution of assets.
 Our focus is to work with clients to find creative, productive and cost-effective solutions to estate and trust disputes.
 We are always prepared to litigate aggressively when the situation, and the wishes of the client, dictate.
 Yet we recognize that litigation can often be expensive and time-intensive, so we make our clients aware of litigation alternatives, such as mediation.

 The practice group distinctively combines strong litigation skills and deep tax knowledge.
-Our practice group includes senior litigators with broad experience, who have long been leaders in the profession.
+It includes senior litigators with broad experience, who have long been leaders in the profession.
 Our team includes a former attorney with the Internal Revenue Service.